 - (1) A person may not make an extended trading hours application (takeaway liquor) during the retrospectivity period. - (2) An extended trading hours application (takeaway liquor) made or purportedly made during the retrospectivity period is of no effect. - (3) If an extended trading hours application (takeaway liquor) was made but had not been decided before the start of the retrospectivity period, the application is taken to have lapsed on 10 November 2015.

-334 Certain proceedings in court or tribunal relating to extended trading hours applications (takeaway liquor) taken to end liquor) that, immediately before the commencement, had not been decided.
+334 Certain proceedings in court or tribunal relating to extended trading hours applications (takeaway liquor) taken to end

 (1) This section applies to a proceeding in a court or tribunal relating to an extended trading hours application (takeaway